roysoumya/roysoumya.github.io/_pages/research.md

 nav: true
 nav_order: 3
 ---
+# Research Vision

+Frontier models now pass medical licensing exams, but passing a multiple-choice test is not the same as being safe to deploy.
+The questions that decide whether a clinical system earns trust are different: Does the model reason from the right evidence, or arrive at the right answer for the wrong reasons?
+Does it know when it is operating outside the guideline base it was validated on?
+Does it fail loudly and recoverably, rather than confidently and silently?

+My research program is built around closing that gap.
+I want to build medical foundation models whose reasoning is auditable against the clinical evidence base, evaluated against open-ended clinical questions rather than sanitized benchmarks, and efficient enough to adapt to new specialties and modalities without prohibitive cost.
+The next step is moving from models that answer to systems that act — agentic clinical reasoning that constructs and follows guideline pathways, flags deviation, and keeps the clinician in authority throughout.

+I am most excited by work that treats reliability, faithful reasoning, and real-world deployment as first-class research problems rather than afterthoughts — the conditions under which frontier AI actually reaches patient care.

 # Research Areas of Interest

 I work on **deployable medical language models** — making them efficient enough to run in real clinical workflows, reliable enough for clinical decision-making, and auditable against established medical guidelines.